XCMG: 2011 to Present

 In 2014, XCMG won the highest award in China's industrial sector—China Industry Awards.
-That year, the group's first wholly-owned overseas subsidiary, the 200-million USD XCMG Brazil Manufacturing Base, was completed and put into production.
+That year, the group's first wholly owned overseas subsidiary, the US$200 million XCMG Brazil Manufacturing Base, was completed and put into production.
 It then received the Best Business Award from the municipality of Pouso Alegre, Brazil.
 XCMG American Research Center in Minnesota, USA was established.
 Meanwhile, Jiangsu XCMG Information Technology Co., Ltd. was established as the first subsidiary in XCMG Group to adopt a mixed-ownership system.

 In 2015, XCMG Heavy Trucks Base and XCMG Environmental Xuzhou Base were completed and put into production respectively.
 The XCMG Xuzhou Sanitation Machinery Factory was established, as well as the introduction of the upgraded XCMG Xuzhou Heavy Truck Factory.
 That year, XCMG received the China Corporate Social Responsibility Achievement Awards and the Green China Environmental Achievement Awards.

 In 2016, XCMG launched the XCMG DE400 modern dump truck model.
 With a capacity of no less than 400 tonnes (empty), it was the largest land vehicle in the world as well as the largest Chinese construction vehicle ever built and was considered a world record by many.
 That year, XCMG's export destination increased to 177 countries and regions.

-In 2017, then-CCP general secretary Xi Jinping inspected XCMG.

-In 2018, XCMG ranked 6th among the top 50 construction machinery companies in the world and was the only Chinese company that has been included among the top ten for 7 consecutive years.
-That year, the XCMG 700-ton hydraulic excavator XE7000E, China's largest tonnage hydraulic excavator was launched, making China the world's 4th hydraulic excavator with R&D and manufacturing country with capabilities above 700 tons after Germany, Japan, and the United States.
-Meanwhile, the XCA1600 all-terrain crane was successfully developed with the highest lifting capacity in the world.

 In 2019, the XCA1600 all-terrain crane completed the world's highest 140-meter onshore wind power installation.
+Furthermore, with more than 100 items in development, XCMG had 2,156 registered and valid patents, including 164 patents for invention.

-In 2021, XCMG and Vale sign a partnership for autonomous equipment.
-Vale's press office reported that it has signed a Memorandum of Understanding (MoU) with XCMG Construction Machinery Limited (XCMG Machinery).
-The objective is the potential supply of mining and infrastructure equipment, including zero-emission and autonomous equipment.
+In 2021, XCMG and Vale signed a partnership for autonomous equipment.
+Vale's press office reported that it had signed a Memorandum of Understanding (MoU) with XCMG Construction Machinery Limited (XCMG Machinery).
+The objective was the potential supply of mining and infrastructure equipment, including zero-emission and autonomous equipment.

 Products

 XCMG’s key product lines cover 16 categories and 3 key components (hydraulic, transmission, and electronic control), including hoisting machinery, excavating machinery, concrete machinery, mining machinery, soil shovel and transportation machinery, road machinery, special vehicles, aerial work machinery, piling machinery, trenchless machinery, tunnel machinery, environmental protection machinery, fire safety machinery, energy drilling and mining machinery, port machinery and more.

-Today, the cumulative sales of XCMG exceed 1 million machines.
-11 of its key products’ market share ranks first in the domestic industry, whereas XCMG’s mobile cranes, piling machinery sets, concrete machinery, construction and maintenance machinery rank first in the world.
+They have also built the XGC88000 crawler crane.